Pilot clinical trials support anti-stress reputations of ashwagandha and rhodiola

 In 2002, psychiatrists Richard Brown, M.D. of Columbia University and Patricia Gerbarg, M.D. of New York Medical College co-authored a summary of 92 Rhodiola studies, many of which had been translated into English for the first time (Brown RP et al. 2002).

-As they wrote, "Studies in cell cultures, animals, and humans have revealed anti-fatigue, anti-stress, anticancer, antioxidant, immune enhancing, sexual stimulating, and anti-hypoxic (protection against oxygen deprivation) effects.”
+As they wrote in that summary, "Studies in cell cultures, animals, and humans have revealed anti-fatigue, anti-stress, anticancer, antioxidant, immune enhancing, sexual stimulating, and anti-hypoxic (protection against oxygen deprivation) effects.”

 According to the American Botanical Council, “Scientists have identified about 140 chemical compounds in the roots of Rhodiola, including phenols, rosavin, rosin, rosarin, organic acids, terpenoids, phenolcarbonic acids and derivatives thereof, and flavonoids.”

-However, most of the clinical research has employed extracts that provide substantial, standardized amounts of salidroside and rosavins, which may be the primary active ingredients versus stress and fatigue.
+However, most of the clinical research has employed extracts that provide substantial, “standardized” (i.e., consistent) amounts of salidroside [a.k.a. rhodioloside] and rosavins, which appear responsible for the root’s beneficial effects on stress and fatigue.

-Interestingly, salidroside is related to tyrosol — an unusually potent polyphenol antioxidant found in wine and extra-virgin olive oil.
+Interestingly, the salidroside in rhodiola root is chemically related to tyrosol — an antioxidant shown to enhance human vascular function, which abounds primarily in extra-virgin olive oil.

 Scientists from Austria and Germany recently reported the results of a clinical study designed to test the effects of Rhodiola extract in people with burnout syndrome.